On the metric mean dimensions of saturated sets: Preliminaries

 for any $p=0,\cdots,b_{j}-a_{j}$, $j=1,\cdots,k$. \end{defn}

 In other words, the point $x$ $\epsilon$-shadows the $k$ pieces of finite orbits of $x_j$:

-For instance, every topological mixing locally maximal hyperbolic set, and the full shift on $[0,1]^{\mathbb{Z}}$ have specification property.
-More examples of infinite entropy systems with specification property can be found in \cite[Section IV]{Backes2023}.
+For instance, every topological mixing locally maximal hyperbolic set, and the full shift on $[0,1]^{\mathbb{Z}}$ have the specification property.
+More examples of infinite entropy systems with the specification property can be found in \cite[Section IV]{Backes2023}.